astronomer/astronomer-providers/docs/providers/amazon/aws/operators/sagemaker.rst

     :end-before: [END howto_operator_sagemaker_transform_async]

-SageMakerTrainingOperatorAsync Starts a model training job and poll for the status asynchronously.
+SageMakerTrainingOperatorAsync starts a model training job and polls for the status asynchronously.
 After training completes, Amazon SageMaker saves the resulting model artifacts to an Amazon S3 location that you specify.
 :class:`~astronomer.providers.amazon.aws.operators.sagemaker.SageMakerTransformOperatorAsync`.